lcm005/Project1/README.md

 _As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._

 to git

-git clone (the coppied clone address from git hub)
+run: git clone (the coppied clone address from git hub)

 to upload
-in the top most directory of the git files git add . git commit -m "number your commits ex. first commit" git push
+in the top most directory of the git files

+run : git add .

+git commit -m "number your commits ex. first commit"

+git push